 Payments must be RECEIVED by the deadline date.
 Postmarks are not honored.

-A monthly service charge of 1.75% will be added to a student account if the account is not paid in full.
-This charge will be assessed to a student account that has an unpaid balance on the bill due date, and on the last day of each month thereafter.
+Past due charges are assessed a once-per-term late charge, as well as monthly service charges on the past due balance.
+The late charge amount is based on the past due balance (please see below).
+The service charge is 1% of the past due balance and will be added to a student account if the account is not paid in full.
+This charge will be assessed on the bill due date and on the last day of each month thereafter.

 Students may withdraw until the published census date of the semester and receive a full refund of all tuition and fees.
 Withdrawals occuring after the published census date will not be eligible for any refund and are not considered valid without the written consent of the dean or dean's designee of the school or program in which the student is registered.